 A sale-of-business plan is in essence an asset transfer approved by the court.
-The purchaser is in principle only liable to (i) pay the price approved by the court and (ii) comply with the undertakings included as part of the offer and taken at the court hearing (e.g., commitments in relation to the level of employment, the level of investments, etc).
+The purchaser is in principle only liable to (i) pay the price approved by the court and (ii) comply with the undertakings included as part of the offer and taken at the court hearing (e.g. commitments in relation to the level of employment, the level of investments, etc).
 Subject to very limited exceptions, the purchaser of the business pursuant to a sale-of-business plan is not liable for the liabilities of the debtor.
-In particular, the payment of the price clears the assigned assets from all mortgages, charges and other security interests except for the security interests taken by the creditor(s) over the assets which acquisition they financed.
+In particular, the payment of the price clears the assigned assets from all mortgages, charges and other security interests except for the security interests taken by the creditor(s) over the assets whose acquisition they financed.
 In the latter case, the purchaser of such secured assets must assume the debt instalments remaining due as from the date of its coming into possession of the assets.

-When considering a sale-of-business plan the court may decide which of the contracts are "necessary for the rehabilitation of the business".
+When considering a sale-of-business plan the court may order the transfer of the contracts are "necessary for the rehabilitation of the business", as identified by the bidder in its offer.
 These contracts are transferred to the assignee of the business notwithstanding any contractual prohibitions, and must be carried out on the terms applicable as at the date of the opening of the proceeding.